Canton Tower

 The Canton Tower (广州塔), formally Guangzhou TV Astronomical and Sightseeing Tower (广州电视台天文及观光塔), is a 600 m-tall multipurpose observation tower in the Haizhu District of Guangzhou (alternatively romanized as Canton).
-The tower was topped out in 2009 and it became operational on 29 September 2010 for the 2010 Asian Games.
+The tower was topped out in 2009 and it became operational on 29 September 2010 in time for the 2010 Asian Games.
 The tower briefly held the title of tallest tower in the world, replacing the CN Tower, before being surpassed by the Tokyo Skytree.
 It was the tallest structure in China prior to the topping out of the Shanghai Tower on 3 August 2013, and is now the second-tallest tower and the fifth-tallest freestanding structure in the world.

 Naming and etymology

 There had been a long discussion about the naming of the Canton Tower since the commencement of its construction in 2005 after the groundbreaking ceremony.
 In September 2020, at the request of the tower's investor, Guangzhou Daily launched a contest for naming proposals.
 The contest attracted over 180000 valid entries, among which "Haixin Tower" (海心塔 (Tower in the Sea)) was awarded the first prize.
 The name alluded to the city's historical setting as the start of the Maritime Silk Road and the tower's geographical proximity to Haixinsha Island.
 However, this name was considered obscure to people unfamiliar with the history of the city.
 Local residents continued to refer to the tower by various nicknames including "Slim Waist" (小蛮腰), "Twisted Firewood" (扭纹柴; a metaphor for "stubborn" in Cantonese) and "Yangdianfeng" (羊巅峰 (Peak of the Ram City); homophone of "epilepsy" in colloquial Chinese).

-The Naming was reconsidered in 2010.
+The name was reconsidered in 2010.
 After surveying a broad range of public opinions, "Canton Tower" was decided as the official English name and announced at the end of September 2010.
 The new English name, which alludes to the city's prosperous past, was considered the most identifying and least ambiguous among the multitude of proposals.

 History

 Canton Tower was constructed by Guangzhou New Television Tower Group.
-It is designed by the Dutch architects Mark Hemel and Barbara Kuit of Information Based Architecture, together with Arup, the international design, engineering and business consulting firm headquartered in London, United Kingdom.
+It was designed by the Dutch architects Mark Hemel and Barbara Kuit of Information Based Architecture, together with Arup, the international design, engineering and business consulting firm headquartered in London, United Kingdom.
 In 2004, Information Based Architecture and Arup won the international competition, in which many internationally large architectural offices participated.
-The same year the IBA – Arup team in Amsterdam, developed the tower's concept design.
+In the same year, the IBA – Arup team in Amsterdam developed the tower's concept design.
 In later stages, IBA cooperated mainly with the local Chinese office of Arup and a Local Design Institute.
 Subsequently, in 2005, the groundbreaking of the Canton Tower took place.

 The tower, although not fully completed, opened to the public on 1 October 2010 in time for the 16th Asian Games, hosted by Guangzhou in November 2010.
 The rooftop observatory finally received its official opening in December 2011.